maratai/craftery/fiber_arts/looms.md

 I've swapped out the wire heddles for **Texsolv** (300 heddles per harness on the two harnesses, for 600 heddles total, to use with the 10 dent/cm reed).
 Fear not, I kept the wire heddles!

 ## [Toika Laila](https://shop.toika.com/category/6/laila-loom)
 Ordered via WEBS, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
 The online catalog/store doesn't list the Laila (although other Toika looms are listed); you have to contact WEBS to order the Laila specifically.
-Mine was built to order as (at the time I purchased it) WEBS puts in orders to Toika four times a year, to ship from Finland to the USA.
+Mine was built to order as WEBS puts in orders to Toika four times a year, to ship from Finland to the USA.

 **IMPORTANT:** Double-check that you have the correct assembly instructions for your version of the Toika Laila!
 The WEBS assembly manual is outdated for the version I received (arrived on April 18, 2026); the components list (the smaller pieces, not the main large wooden loom pieces) didn't match what I had. **[LAILA LOOM assembly](https://github.com/maratai/craftery/blob/main/fiber_arts/LAILA_LOOM.pdf)** is a PDF of the assembly instructions I received on May 8, 2026 after contacting Toika directly about the discrepancy.
 If yours is different, your best bet is to [contact Toika](https://shop.toika.com/page/2/contact) yourself and ask for updated instructions correct to your model.
 Assembling based on the outdated instructions (in my case) omitted important information re: the bearing plates on the warp and cloth beams, so we had to disassemble and reassemble the loom to get those correctly placed.